scylladb/scylla-rust-driver/docs/source/connecting/connecting.md

 After successfully connecting to some specified node the driver will fetch topology information about other nodes in this cluster and connect to them as well.

-You can also set the `cluster_topology_refresh_interval` to a non-zero value to periodically refresh the cluster topology.
+You can also set the `cluster_topology_refresh_interval` to a non-negative value to periodically refresh the cluster topology.
 This is useful when you do not have unexpected amount of traffic or when you have an extra traffic causing topology to change frequently.
 The default value is 60, which means that the driver will refresh the topology every 60 seconds.